-Principle 3 - There should be a clear division of responsibilities at the top of the Company - the working of the Board and the executive responsibility of the Company's business - which will ensure a balance of power and authority, such that no one individual represents a considerable concentration of power.
+Principle 3 - There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the Company's business.
+No one individual should represent a considerable concentration of power.

 The Company has a separate Chairman and CEO.
 The Chairman is a non-executive and independent Director whilst the CEO is an executive Director.